Derik Queen formed a strict after-school routine in kindergarten.

 “He always had a basketball,” Anderson said.
 “I was never worried about him getting into trouble.”

 Anderson worked the early morning shift when Queen was young.
-If he got hungry, he’d make his favorite meal — tuna fish and Kool-Aid.
+He’d make his favorite meal when he got hungry — tuna fish and Kool-Aid.
 Anderson said her son has always been independent, determined and eager to learn.

 Those traits spurred Queen to leave Baltimore at 16 and transfer to prep school powerhouse Montverde Academy.
 He sacrificed family for basketball in the process.